-Fig. 3.
-The gray lines show the borders of each voting station.
+Figure 2: The gray lines show the borders of each voting station.
 The shaded gray stations show stations where we successfully recruited individuals to monitor.
 The red line shows the border of the Soweto Township.

-for the data we needed, the polling station); our partners believed that most people would not know the name of their polling station.
-Our secondary concern was that potential, but un-registered, voters with whom we engaged would have no polling station to report to us when we asked.
+Our local partners drove our decision to attempt to acquire this exact measure of user location (rather than directly asking for the data we needed, the polling station); our partners believed that most people did not know the name of their polling station.
+Our secondary concern was that potential, but un-registered voters with whom we engaged would have no polling station to report to us when we asked.
 Therefore, we attempted to have users share their address, from which we would back out their polling stations regardless of whether they had registered to vote.

-Unfortunately, in practice, our original system failed to yield a true positive result over 90% of the time.
+Unfortunately, in practice, our original system failed to yield a true positive result over 90 percent of the time.
 Simply asking for an address drove attrition from the study (we believe this was both because the process was tedious, tended to time out and/or require multiple sessions in USSD, and because we did not make clear enough to users our purpose for collecting geolocation data).
 Given this high failure rate, the geographic lookup system failed to yield the number of subjects with a known polling station that we needed for our geographic study.
 Most users who entered any geographic information could not be matched to a polling station given the information they entered.
 Fundamentally, a majority of users (60%) did not enter any geographic information.
 Of the 53,622 users who registered before we turned off the geographic lookup, only 21,631 (40%) percent gave us any geographic information of quality.
-Of those, 5744 (26.4%) yielded any match in the Google API, representing just over 10% of the original sample.
-Hence, despite the 5744 matches that Google vielded (which likely include many false positives), this address lookup system fell short both in terms of data quality as well as in terms generating a sufficient absolute number of users for whom we had geographic data.
+Of those, 5,744 (26.4%) yielded any match in the Google API, representing just over 10% of the original sample.
+Hence, despite the 5,744 matches that Google yielded (which likely include many false positives), this address lookup system fell short both in terms of data quality as well as in terms generating a sufficient absolute number of users for whom we had geographic data.